 On January 25, 2018, Aevitas entered into a Sponsored Research Agreement with the University of Massachusetts ("UMass SRA") for certain continued research and development activities related to the development of adeno-associated virus ("AAV") gene therapies in complement-mediated diseases.
 The total amount to be funded by Aevitas under the UMass SRA is \$0.8 million.
 Pursuant to the terms of the UMass SRA, Aevitas paid \$0.8 million which was due upon execution.
-For the three months ended March 31, 2018, Aevitas recorded expense of \$0.1 million in connection with the UMass SRA.
+For the three and six months ended June 30, 2018, Aevitas recorded expense of approximately \$0.3 million and \$0.4 million in connection with the UMass SRA.
 The expense was recorded in research and development expenses in the Company's Condensed Consolidated Statements of Operations.
+No expense related to this Agreement was recorded in 2017.